 There are so many ways that ERP improves distribution business efficiency, the full list can’t even be outlined here.
 But a few of the most important ways that ERP improves efficiency include:

 Pricing and Shipping.
-Customer-specific pricing based on volume, timeline and discounts are easy when all data is within a single ERP system.
-Pricing algorithms can make short work of determining the correct price quotes, and shipping accuracy goes from best-guess to precise dates calculated from real-time logistics data.
+Customer-specific pricing based on volume, timeline, and discounts is easy when all data is within a single ERP system.
+Pricing algorithms can make short work of determining the correct price quotes, and shipping accuracy go from best guess to precise dates calculated from real-time logistics data.

 Purchase Order Management.
 Purchasing and complicated procure-to-pay processes can be automated with ERP, including products and supplier management, requisitions and approval creation, conversion to purchase orders, receiving inventory, invoice creation, match and pay, etc. Transactions get a whole lot easier when all data flows into a single system that automates processes based on your business logic.

 Planning.
-Determining the right products and order quantities, and overall market dynamics, becomes a lot more efficient through embedded analytics and business intelligence dashboards that make the data a distributor already has more visible and actionable.
+Determining the right products and order quantities, and overall market dynamics become a lot more efficient through embedded analytics and business intelligence dashboards that make the data a distributor already has more visible and actionable.
 Reports also can be automated with ERP instead of requiring time in spreadsheets or manual cutting and pasting.